The Benefits of a Full Proxy SSLi Architecture

 Internet users typically don’t concern themselves with cipher suites.
 They type in a web address and expect the site to appear.
 Boom!

-But if an SSL decryption device doesn’t understand a new SSL version or cipher suite, traffic is broken and your users can’t make it to the internet.
+But if an SSL/TLS decryption and inspection device doesn’t understand a new SSL version or cipher suite, traffic is broken and your users can’t make it to the internet.